PicsArt/cppbind/docs/02_first_steps/03_hello_user.rst

 mandatory `throws` variable on all methods/constructors.
 This requirement is done to assure that user hasn't forgotten to mention about possible exceptions that entity can throw.
 More details can be found here: :doc:`Exception handling </03_get_started/05_exception_handling>`.

 That is it.
 Now you should be able to use it on your codes written in supported languages.
-Here are usage examples for kotlin, python and swift.
+Here are usage examples for Kotlin, Python and Swift.

-.. _Basic example usage with swift:
+.. _Basic example usage with Swift:

 .. tabs::
-    .. tab:: kotlin
+    .. tab:: Kotlin

         .. literalinclude:: /../examples/tutorials/hello_user/usage/kotlin/hello_user_usage.kt
            :language: java

-    .. tab:: python
+    .. tab:: Python

         .. literalinclude:: /../examples/tutorials/hello_user/usage/python/hello_user_usage.py
            :language: py

-    .. tab:: swift
+    .. tab:: Swift

         .. literalinclude:: /../examples/tutorials/hello_user/usage/swift/hello_user_usage.swift
            :language: swift